 Gallstones develop when the substances in the bile become hard like a stone.
 A gallstone causes problems when it obstructs the passage of bile through the bile ducts.
 The symptoms of gallstones most commonly appear after a meal.
 Generally, most people remain unaware of their gallstones until they experience pain as a result of an obstructed bile duct.
 The size of a gallstone varies, and may be small as a sand grain or as big as a golf ball.

 Most of the times, patients with gallstones require surgical treatment to get rid of their problem.
 The surgical removal of the gallbladder is called cholecystectomy, and it is the treatment of choice for gallstones.
-The surgical procedures followed by surgeons at Marina Del Rey Hospital include:
+The surgical procedures followed by surgeons at Cedars-Sinai Marina del Rey Hospital include:

 Laparoscopic cholecystectomy: In this procedure, the surgeon makes tiny incisions in the abdominal wall through which specialized instruments and a tube with a camera attached to its end is passed to reach the inner portion of the abdomen.
 The surgeon is able to visualize the internal organs on a video monitor.
 Laparoscopic cholecystectomy results in lesser pain and minimal downtime.

 Robot-assisted laparoscopic surgery produces three-dimensional images of the internal structures.

 Open cholecystectomy: The surgery is performed through a large incision made in the abdomen to remove the gallbladder.
 This results in more discomfort during healing and requires a longer stay in the hospital.